PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Come!" said Dimsbury.

-# 27 Killing the Orc Messenger
+# 27 Wizard Kills the Orc Messenger

 An orc charged into the room.
 This creature was squatter and more brutish than Samga, as if the sculptor's thumb had slipped and pressed the clay of him into an awkward wad.